apiology/containerci/README.md

 # ContainerCI

-This is a toolkit for creating automated builds for Docker containers.
+This is a toolkit for creating automated builds for Docker containers via the magic of Rakefiles.

 It will pull from a given tag from the project which you are containerizing, use Docker and your Dockerfile to build, run tests that you define, and push to DockerHub.

-With the below circle.yml, you can use CircleCI to automate this process and build your container whenever your source project changes and passes its tests.
+With the below sample circle.yml, you can use CircleCI to automate this process and build your container whenever your source project changes and passes its tests.

 ContainerCI currently supports a pretty limited workflow for a container in CircleCI (i.e., something I needed to do twice), but contributions are welcome!